Pop-up notes are active on this page - Click any note number to view|

 to follow but, it was in the 1920s when things really went wrong, triggered by the death, in December 1924 of Herbert's wife Kate, aged only 54.
 Less than a year later, Herbert died too, aged 56.
 Their eldest son, Herbert jnr, had not

-worked as a butcher and Norman, their youngest son, aged only 22, their daughter Marjorie was left to take the iniative.
+worked as a butcher and as Norman, their youngest son, was aged only 22, their daughter Marjorie was left to take the iniative.
+Her marriage, in July 1926, to John Edward Popplewell was the beginning of succesful partnership,

 Research on 58-62 and 50-56 High Road continues and will appear in due course